cefolger/needsmoredojo/README.md

 ![ScreenShot](https://raw.github.com/cefolger/needsmoredojo/dev/screenshots/docs/ignorequickfix.png)

-Simply use the "Don't flag <module> as unused" option.
+Simply use the "Don't flag as unused" option.

 Finally, in IntelliJ IDEA you can also run this as an inspection in batch mode on your entire project or a subset.
 To do this, use Analyze ->
 Run Inspection By Name -> Check for unused imports.

 ##### Rename Refactoring

-> **Note: Needs More Dojo disables its refactoring support by default due to performance concerns on large projects.
+> **Note: Needs More Dojo disables its refactoring support by default due to performance concerns on large projects when doing move/rename actions.
 You can enable refactoring by checking "Enable refactoring support for move and rename file actions" in the Needs More Dojo settings.**

 When you rename a module, Needs More Dojo will scan